-Teamwork has always been written large at SWITCH.
-It works closely with the Swiss universities on a number of levels.
+SWITCH has always put great emphasis on teamwork.
+The Swiss universities and SWITCH work together closely on a number of levels.
 Many of SWITCH's services are born out of working groups that are normally made up of client representatives and in-house experts.
 This ensures that services appear in a form that appeals to the academic community and thus receive the support they need from it.

 Information on and from the working groups can be found on the individual community portals, which can only be accessed by authorised university members.
 Selected working groups are described in brief below.